fattureincloud/fattureincloud-php-sdk/docs/Api/ReceivedDocumentsApi.md

 Delete Received Document Attachment

-👥 Company context 🔒 Required scope: received_documents:a (but if the document is a passive_delivery_note you’ll need stock:a scope)  Remove the attachment (but not the document)
+Removes the attachment of the specified document.

 ### Example